Global Destinations:

 I Love Touring Italy - Northern Veneto

 The apartment is situated in the district of Castello both in the midst of the Venetian community but also close to the major cultural and historical centre.
-Built around 1450, in the middle of a lively street of shops and restaurants, this is a charming and characterful third floor apartment ten minutes walk from St Marks Square.
+Built around 1450, in the middle of a lively street of shops and restaurants, ten minutes walk from St Marks Square.
 Unusually it has an altana/roof terrace giving fabulous panoramic views over the whole of Venice even to the snow capped Dolomites...

 View Google Map of Italy